cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    (1 rows)

-Cassandra functions and User Defined Functions can be used in the CQL projection clause.
+the Cassandra functions and the User Defined Functions can be used in the CQL projection clause.

 .. code::